 For my trip, I was able to use my $400 Explorer travel credit for connecting flights to and from Sydney.

 All up, the dollar value of my luxury 7 night trip to Phu Quoc island came in at $15,501 (AUD).
 However, I was able to purchase it for just 150,000 American Express Membership Rewards points and $160.89 (AUD) in taxes.

-In conclusion, I’d have to say that AMEX Membership Rewards is my favourite award scheme.
+In conclusion, I'd have to say that AMEX Membership Rewards is my favourite award scheme.
 AMEX MR points are incredibly flexible, provided your AMEX account is in good standing, they have no expiry date.
-If you’re ready to start broadening your horizons from Qantas and Velocity, AMEX Membership Rewards is definitely worth looking into.
+If you're ready to start broadening your horizons from Qantas and other Frequent Flyer programs, AMEX Membership Rewards is definitely worth looking into.